This is a period of ambitious commissions—the Sistine Chapel ceiling, the Tomb of Pope Julius II...

 Michelangelo's art could be tender and lyrical, dwelling upon the inherent tensions of the human condition.

-Michelangelo left many sculptures unfinished, but perhaps none are more beautiful than the slaves.
+Michelangelo left many sculptures unfinished, but perhaps none are more beautiful than The Prisoners.

 The Sack of Rome in 1527 had a long-lasting impact on the cultural and artistic life of papal Rome.